 The end of any month is a better time to buy than in the previous weeks.
 This is because each month dealerships are pushing to hit their monthly quota.
 For the same reason, the final week of each quarter may welcome additional incentives for buyers.

-How often you should change your car?
+How often should you keep a car?

 Many car owners make the mistake of assuming that they need to replace their vehicles every few years.
 The average age of a vehicle on the road is about 11 years, but most drivers keep a car for about six years.
 Here are some factors to consider when deciding if it’s time for a newer model.